swaroop-raj/ComputerVision-Advanced-Car-Lane-Detection/README.md

 Given an undistorted image of the vehicle’s perspective vehicle_view we can warp this image to output an image of another perspective such as a bird’s eye view from the sky sky_view given a transformation matrix.
 We can derive transformation matrix warp_matrix by giving the pixel coordinates of points of the input image of one perspective source_points and the corresponding pixels coordinates of the output perspective destination_points using the function getPerspectiveTransform().
 When we use this warp_matrix to output an image to another perspective from a given perspective using the warpPerspective() function.
 You can get the inverse_warp_matrix to get from “sky_view” to “vehicle_view” by switching the places of the source and destination points fed into the function getPerspectiveTransform().

 The code for my perspective transform is located under the [Birdseye.py](./birdseye.py).
 The `PerspectiveTransform()` function uses pixel locations for both the original and new images and calculates the `M` and `Minv` matrices for perspective transform.
 Then, the `M` matrix is used by `cv2.warpPerspective` to convert the original image to its bird's view, while `Minv` is used to do transform in the opposite direction.
-Here's an example of my output for this step of the test image:
+Below is an example of the outpuyt:

 ![alt text][image11]

-And an example of a transformed image after thresholding is:
+Another example of a transformed image adding threshold:

 ![alt text][image12]

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-The code for my line detection is located under `5` in the [lane-detection](./lane_detection.py).
-I use a histogram to find the locations of the maximum pixels along the `y-axis` and assume those are the locations of the points on the line.
+Refer to the code for the line detection iin point `5` in the notebook [lane-detection](./lane_detection.py).
+A histogram is used to identify the locations of the maximum pixels along the `y-axis` and assume those are the locations of the points on the line.
 A `RejectOutlier` function is used to compare the `x-axis` value of all the points to their median value and reject the ones who are far away from the median.
 Last, a 2nd order polynomial is used to fit the lane lines such as:

 ![alt text][image13]